 CGI for robotics: brand first, technology in the service of history

 Robots become relevant when they take on a clear role in familiar spaces.
-Our project shows how the staging of robots works in the Home & Living sector: We translate brand tonality into spaces, poses and gestures - and let the robot work instead of just showing it.
-The result is a calm, precise visual world that serves marketing objectives: explanatory in close-ups, desirable in hero shots, scalable for campaigns.
+The International Federation of Robotics (IFR) reports that approximately 200,000 professional service robots will be sold in 2024 alone—making it all the more important to develop a visual language that anchors this technology in everyday life.
+Our project demonstrates how robots can be effectively staged in the home and living sector: We translate brand tonality into spaces, poses, and gestures, and let the robot work rather than just showing it off.
+The result is a calm, precise visual world that serves marketing goals: highly explanatory in close-ups, desirable in hero shots, and scalable for campaigns.
+Our page for Smart Home & Tech brands demonstrates how we fundamentally approach this visual language for connected products.

 Translating brand language - from style guide to visual language

 Every brand has codes: Material DNA, color temperatures, rhythm in surfaces, the ratio of tech to warmth.
 We transfer these codes into the image: matt white and graphite tones, soft edges, minimalist accessories.
-The robot follows the same design style - ergonomically plausible, without futuristic harshness.
+The robot follows the same design style in an ergonomically plausible way, without futuristic harshness.
 The result: brand coherence that is maintained across all motifs.

 Product at the center - use cases that get to the heart of the benefits

-Straightening pillows, pouring coffee, putting away the dishwasher, watering plants, vacuuming stairs: concrete micro-stories instead of abstract hero poses.
+Straightening pillows, pouring coffee, loading the dishwasher, watering plants, vacuuming the stairs: concrete micro-stories instead of abstract heroic poses.
+What still sounds like science fiction today has long been a reality in research—institutes like the Fraunhofer IPA have been developing assistive robots for precisely these kinds of everyday tasks for years.
 Each scene answers a marketing question: What can the product do?
 How does it feel in everyday life?
-We choreograph gripping moments, visual axes and contact surfaces in such a way that function and value become legible without text.
+We choreograph moments of interaction, lines of sight, and contact points so that function and value become clear without text.

 Curating settings - architecture & spaces that let the brand speak